alexyorke/alexyorke.github.io/_posts/2025-12-20-monads-in-c-sharp-part-3-the-reader-monad.md

 - `Select` (`Map`): Transforms the final result (e.g., formatting a decimal to a string).
 - `Local`: Temporarily modifies the environment for a specific step.
 (Pure/Unit exists too; we'll defer it to the Appendix.)
-You build the computation as a value (a pipeline you can pass around and test), and only run it once you have an env, typically at an application boundary [2].
+You build the computation as a value (a pipeline you can pass around and test), and only run it once you have an env, typically at an application boundary.
 Important: While the Reader pattern treats the environment as a fixed input for the pipeline, it does not strictly enforce immutability on the objects stored inside it.
-If your environment contains a mutable object (like a `List<T>`), Reader won't stop you from modifying it, though doing so breaks the functional "pure dependency" model.
-[1]
+If your environment contains a mutable object (like a `List<T>`), Reader won't stop you from modifying it, though doing so breaks the functional "pure dependency" model. [^1]

 ## A note on Dependency Injection